gauravyug/SystemDesign/staff-db-engineer-reference-solutions.md

 - Strong consistency per-seat (not per-item-counter — this is the key difference from Variant A)
 - RPO near-zero, RTO ~2 min
 - No seat double-booked even under retries/duplicate requests
+-
+2a.
+Data-Driven Capacity Planning (worked example)

+Attempt rate vs. success rate: 3M users hit "buy" within 30 seconds ≈ 100,000 attempted holds/sec, but only 60,000 seats exist total — success rate is under 2%.
+As in Variant A, the write-path bottleneck is small (60,000 successful holds spread over the rush, easily well under 5,000 writes/sec even in a worst-case instant burst); the dominant problem is rejecting the other 98% fast.
+The read fan-out is the real number to size for: if all 3M clients poll the seat map every 2 seconds while waiting, that's 1.5M reads/sec — two orders of magnitude bigger than the write problem.
+This is the single most important calculation in this variant, and the reason polling should be rejected in favor of push-based updates.
+Connections at the edge, not the DB: if seat-map updates are pushed via WebSocket instead of polled, the app/edge tier needs to hold 3M concurrent persistent connections — a connection-handling capacity question (load balancer + app tier), entirely decoupled from Postgres's max_connections limit (which caps in the low thousands and would never be exposed to 3M raw clients regardless of architecture).
+Storage: 60,000 seat rows — trivial.
+The read fan-out, not data volume, drives every scaling decision here.
+Key insight to listen for: candidates should recognize that Variant A and B look similar (bursty flash-event, limited inventory) but the actual bottleneck is different — write contention in A, read fan-out in B. A candidate who proposes the identical architecture for both without noticing this is pattern-matching rather than doing the workload analysis.
 ## 3. Core Entities
 | Entity | Key fields |
 |---|---|